 Full transfer advice, including timetables, is provided in your Walkers’ Pack.
 Contact us if you would like additional pre-booking information.

 Where You'll Stay

-The first two-nights in a family-run pension (upgrades available – either the Hotel Orso Grigio or the Posthotel) are followed by a night in a refuge (you will need to carry your night things for a couple of days, and do without your tiaras), and two nights at a family run hotel by a mountain lake (choice of two).
-Your last night in Cortina is spent in a small, boutique hotel.
+The first two-nights are spent in a smart hotel in San Candido and are then followed by a night in a refuge (you will need to carry your night things for a couple of days, and do without your tiaras), and two nights at a family run hotel by a mountain lake (choice of two).
+Your night/s in Cortina are spent in a small, boutique hotel.

 San Candido – Posthotel (dinner, B&B)